Mbulelo-Peyi/redux-simplify-hooks/README.md

 ## 🧪 Testing

-redux-simplify is fully tested using:
+redux-simplify-hooks is fully tested using:

 * Jest
 * @testing-library/react